'Understanding Childhood ABI' Workshops

 We know just how important it is for a child returning to school after an Acquired Brain Injury (ABI) to receive the correct care and support for their new needs: educationally, emotionally and socially.

 We are therefore proud to fund an amazing free-to-access workshop, run by the Child Brain Injury Trust, which provides interactive sessions exploring the issues facing children, young people, and their families following childhood ABI.
+All attendees will receive a certificate with 6 CPD points

 The quality of available support and knoweldge/understanding of staff within school can have a major impact on a child’s academic, social, and personal development.
 Yet, sadly, very few educational staff are made aware of, or taught to truly understand ABI and the issues a child may face on their return to school, as this is not covered by any basic training, even for Special Educational Needs staff.